 At any time, you can come back to the Active Integrations screen (Account > Integrations) to make changes to the integration.

 The field mappings are set up automatically when you follow the instructions below.
-For more information, take a look at Office 365 Field Mapping.
+For more information, refer to our Office 365 Field Mapping KB article.

 - Manager or Administrator access to IT Glue